 For all three mechanisms, opsonized erythrocytes are degraded in the MMS and the resulting hemolytic anemia does not regress until medication is terminated.
 One should consider that, for the autoimmune type, antibodies persist for several months even if medication was terminated.

 As the name states, the cause is a Rhesus incompatibility between the blood of the fetus and the blood of the mother.
 If an Rh-D-negative mother gives birth to an Rh-D-positive child, she is Rh-D sensitized and produces anti-D-antibodies of the IgG class, which can pass the placenta.
 These antibodies are capable to pass the placenta during the next pregnancy, which leads to hemolysis of the fetal erythrocytes if the fetus is Rhesus factor D-positive.

-In the navel vein blood of the newborn, distinct anemia with increased reticulocytes can be observed.
-Bilirubin levels are also elevated.
-The direct Coombs test is positive for the child.
-This also applies for the mother when the indirect Coombs test is performed.
+In the navel vein blood of the newborn, distinct anemia with increased reticulocytes can be observed and bilirubin levels are also elevated.
+The direct Coombs test is positive for the child; this also applies for the mother when the indirect Coombs test is performed.

 At distinct signs of anemia, jaundice, possible heart insufficiency, and a positive direct Coombs test of the newborn, exchange transfusion can become necessary.
 For degradation of the bilirubin in the skin, the child can undergo phototherapy.

 Due to the great amounts of residue of unconjugated bilirubin in the basal ganglia, the risk for kernicterus, with accompanying damages of the central nervous system, is present after birth of the child (and only then!).
 Deafness, epilepsy and mental retardation can be irreversible consequences.

 - Damages of the erythrocytes after long foot marches and long-distance runs (march hemoglobinuria)

 - Infections (malaria)

 - Hemolytic anemia via iso-antibodies (blood transfusion)